mantisTobogg/gemma-sprint-project/README.md

 ---

-# 📌 **Overview**
+# 📌 **1.
+Overview**

-### **Project Overview:**

-The objective was to develop a sophisticated multi-stack model solution tailored to **enterprise consulting** use-cases.
-By integrating a five-model stack, this project generates sentiment-aware, contextually enriched responses to streamline interactions in tech, B2B, and customer service environments.
-This project’s unique design aids consultants in capturing user sentiment, detecting sarcasm, and automatically generating meaningful responses, significantly enhancing client engagement and customer satisfaction.
+## A **Secure**, multi-LLM Enterprise Workflow/Productivity Empowering A.I.
+Solution
 ### **Key Capabilities:**
+> [!IMPORTANT]
+> This project aims to build a sophisticated multi-LLM solution tailored for **enterprise consulting** use-cases, providing sentiment-aware, contextually enriched responses.
+The solution supports consultants in capturing user sentiment, detecting sarcasm, and generating impactful responses, enhancing client engagement and customer satisfaction.

-- **Customer Sentiment Analysis**: Classify feedback as positive, negative, or sarcastic to prioritize responses.
+>- **Customer Sentiment Analysis**: Classifies feedback as positive, negative, or sarcastic to prioritize responses.
-- **B2B Support**: Automate responses to save time while maintaining professionalism.
+>- **B2B Support**: Automates responses, saving time while maintaining professionalism.
-- **HR Feedback Analysis**: Detect employee feedback trends, identifying areas for workplace improvement.
+>- **HR Feedback Analysis**: Detects trends in employee feedback, identifying areas for improvement.

 ---

-## 🏢 **Enterprise Use Cases**
+## 🏢 **2.
+Enterprise Use Cases**

-1. **Customer Support for SaaS and B2B Companies**:
+1. **Customer Support for SaaS and B2B Companies**
-   In fast-paced environments, efficiently handling large volumes of feedback is critical. **Gemma-Sprint-Project** automatically flags high-risk tickets (negative or sarcastic tone) for prioritized attention and generates empathetic responses, increasing customer satisfaction.
+   In fast-paced environments, **Gemma-Sprint-Project** flags high-risk tickets (negative or sarcastic tone) for prioritized handling, generating empathetic responses that increase customer satisfaction.

-2. **Real-Time Sentiment Analysis for Product Consultants**:
+2. **Real-Time Sentiment Analysis for Product Consultants**
-   **Gemma-Sprint-Project** enables consultants to gain deeper insights into customer sentiment across social media and reviews.
-Positive, negative, or sarcastic tones are identified, aiding in product improvement by quickly pinpointing areas of concern.
+   This tool enables consultants to gain insights into customer sentiment across social media and reviews, identifying positive, negative, or sarcastic tones to support product improvement efforts.

 ---

-## 📦 **About the Dataset**
+## 📦 **3.
+About the Dataset**

-### **1. Primary Dataset**: `UScomments_final_cleaned.csv`
+### **Primary Dataset**: `UScomments_final_cleaned.csv`

 - **Core Columns**:
   - **`cleaned_comment`**: User comments, cleaned and pre-processed.
   - **`sentiment`**: Binary sentiment labels (1: Positive, 0: Negative).

-### **2. Supplementary IT Glossary Dataset**: `IT_glossory_final_v4.csv`
+### **Supplementary IT Glossary Dataset**: `IT_glossory_final_v4.csv`

 - **Purpose**: Provides a glossary of IT terms to enhance technical accuracy and relevance in responses, particularly for enterprise and IT consultancy.

 ---

-## ⚙️ **Model Architecture**
+## ⚙️ **4.
+Model Architecture**

 ### **Model Stack**: